chrikoch/raspi-autoupdate/README.md

 # raspi-autoupdate #
 This script is intended to automate package updates on raspbian.
-Probably it also works with most other debian-based distors.
+Probably it also works with most other debian-based distros.

 It pushes information about changes it made to a pushbullet device.